Guide to filming or taking photos on the TfL network

 Filming equipment

-Filming equipment, lighting, props, and any other ancillary equipment that is over 1.8 metres long or 25kgs in weight requires special movement arrangements and cannot be undertaken in an operational environment.
-We are able to arrange a train (chargeable) to bring heavy equipment in to Charing Cross from Stanmore at specific times outside of our peak period.
+Filming equipment, lighting, props, and any other ancillary equipment that is over 1.8 metres long or 25kgs in weight requires special movement arrangements and cannot be done in an operational environment where the public is present.
+We can arrange for a train (chargeable) to move bulky and heavy equipment in to Charing Cross from Stanmore at specific times, outside of our peak period.

 Electrical supply access